isale-code/M-ANEOS/README.md

 # M-ANEOS

-M-ANEOS is a FORTRAN77 program for the construction of thermodynamic equations of state, which extends the ANEOS computer code developed at Sandia National Laboratories [(Thompson and Lauson, 1972)](./docs/ANEOS_manual.pdf).
+M-ANEOS is a FORTRAN program for the construction of thermodynamic equations of state, which extends the ANEOS computer code developed at Sandia National Laboratories [(Thompson and Lauson, 1972)](./docs/ANEOS_manual.pdf).

 ## A brief description of ANEOS